ThibaultFillion/strengths/documentation/working_with_output.rst

   sample = output.get_sample_index("200 s")
   state = output.get_state(None, sample=sample)

-Finally, if one want to get the trajectory of a given species, one can use the get_trajectory method.
+Finally, if one wants to get the trajectory of a given species, one can use the get_trajectory method.
 As for the previous functions, the first parameter is the species of interest.
 Also, as for the previous functions, the behavior depend on the other arguments.

-calling the function without other argument
+Calling the function without other arguments.

 .. code:: python